NixOS/nix.dev/source/tutorials/nix-language.md

 :::{warning}
 You may encounter strings that use the dollar sign (`$`) before an assigned name, but no braces (`{ }`):

-These are *not* string interpolations, but usually denote variables in a shell script.
+These are *not* interpolated strings, but usually denote variables in a shell script.

 In such cases, the use of names from the surrounding Nix expression is a coincidence.